crimsonclyde/crimsonclyde.github.io/_posts/2023-12-15-anubis-macvlan-ipvlan-hp-microserver-gen10.md

 If you're in the trenches with a HP MicroServer Gen10, sporting an AMD Opteron™ X3421 and a Broadcom Network card, here's my hard-earned wisdom:

-    In Unraid, navigate to Settings -> Docker and change the Docker custom network type to 'ipvlan'.
+- In Unraid, navigate to Settings -> Docker and change the Docker custom network type to 'ipvlan'.
-    Dive into the HP MicroServer BIOS and enable IOMMU.
+- Dive into the HP MicroServer BIOS and enable IOMMU.

 Was the network type the root cause?
 Can't say for sure.
 But enabling IOMMU cleared a pesky GPU error at startup, proving that banishing errors, like vanquishing foes, is always a victory.

 So, here's to tech battles fiercely fought and smartly won.
-Part of ship, part of crew...
+Part of ship, part of crew, yo-ho!

 [Unraid Thread](https://forums.unraid.net/topic/148825-hp-microserver-gen10-freezes)